NitinMa2/hack-the-north-2023/README.md

 ## 🔮 What's next for Motion2Music?

-The next step for Motion2Music is to generate music and lyrics live.
-This would be challenging because even a very low latency can be detected by people as a desync and be incredibly uncomfortable.
-We would have to figure out how to speed up out pipeline lots and find ways to reduce this desync effect.
+The next step for Motion2Music is to expand on our technical abilities and venture into avenues where our tech is more practical and fun!
+This would be a great feature that may leave it's footprint in the context of social media where users are always looking for new ways to generate and engage with short video content.
+This would require the ability to generate music and lyrics in real time, requiring us to figure out how to optimize our pipeline and find ways to reduce any out-of-sync effects.